Posted on September 21, 2015

 In 2012, Pennsylvania ranked 27th in terms of gun deaths per capita among the states, with 1,453 gun deaths for that year alone.
 Pennsylvania had the 30th highest rate of crime gun exports among the states in 2009—meaning that crime guns originally sold in Pennsylvania were recovered after being used in crimes in other states at the 30th highest rate among the states.
 Based on data published by Mayors Against Illegal Guns, in every year from 2006 through 2009, Pennsylvania was one of the top ten interstate suppliers of crime guns.
-Pennsylvania is the top interstate supplier of crime guns to Delaware and New Jersey.
+Pennsylvania is also the top interstate supplier of crime guns to Delaware and New Jersey.

 Pennsylvania Firearms Laws